 With the help of drug rehab, however, many meth addicts are getting, and staying, clean.
 At our drug rehab centers, clients undergo intensive group and individual counseling that addresses the root cause of the addiction.
 Clients are also are taught effective relapse prevention strategies and referred to community-based support groups that are essential to long-term sobriety.
 Our treatment strategy is comprehensive.

 Addiction is a disease that doesn’t discriminate by gender, ethnic group or age.
 For younger drug rehab clients, American Addiction Centers offers specialized teen drug rehab programs where young adults get well while surrounded by their peers; teens relate better to other teens.
 Statistics from the main Office of Substance Abuse show just how needed adolescent drug rehab is in The Pine Tree State:

 If you’re a parent who suspects your child is using drugs, the Treatment Consultants at American Addiction Centers can guide you through your options.
 An intervention, for example, is one way to prod an addict into substance abuse rehab.
 Addiction is a family disease, and our treatment programs have helped many families make it through what can be a trying ordeal.
 You’re not alone, and we’re here to help for free, 24/7.
 Call American Addiction Centers now at 800-890-1956.

-No matter your insurance, be it Cigna, Aetna, Humana, Blue Cross / Blue Shield (BCBS), Assurant, Unicare, United Health Care, Anthem, Carefirst, Asuris Northwest Health, Golden Rule, Celtic Insurance, Fortis, Health Net, Kaiser, Vista, Shelter, Wellpoint, Tri Care, Accordia or even Medicare, and state insurance — we can help you find what you need in your state.
-We also offer many affordable self pay options for addiction treatment in Maine.
+No matter your insurance, be it Cigna, Aetna, Humana, Blue Cross / Blue Shield (BCBS), Assurant, Unicare, United Health Care, Anthem, Carefirst, Asuris Northwest Health, Golden Rule, Celtic Insurance, Fortis, Health Net, Kaiser, Vista, Shelter, Wellpoint, Tri Care, Accordia or even Medicare, and state insurance — we can help you find what you need.
+We also offer many affordable self pay options for addiction treatment.